 Where to StayThe inns and hotels of the North Shore, Cape Ann, and Merrimack Valley offer luxury and comfort unrivaled anywhere.
 Some are on the shore, with beautiful ocean vistas.
 The town of Newburyport, located at the mouth of Merrimack River as it enters the Atlantic, has elegant and historic bed-and-breakfasts within the brick-faced center of town.
 In fact, historic B&Bs are a tucked throughout the region.
 Hawthorne Hotel in the heart of Salem is a historic place and the epicenter of many Salem Haunted Happenings events.
 This beautiful region is ideal for romantic getaways, for instance at gorgeous lodgings like the Inns of Rockport.

 Wining and DiningLike much of New England, the North Shore, Cape Ann, and Merrimack region is seafood country.
 Seafood -- think lobster in particular -- can be eaten in the rough or in white-tablecloth surroundings.
 One of the top places for fine waterfront dining is The Grand Café at the Emerson Inn By The Sea .
 Another great dining room -- this at an in-town historic hotel -- is Nathaniel’s Restaurant at the Hawthorne Hotel in Salem.
 Harbor Light Inn in Marblehead offer intimate dining in the historic harbor district.
 It is one center of action during the town's over-the-top Fourth of July fireworks festival and display.

-- Pumpkins Aglow at Edaville USA - Carver, MA
+- Christmas Festival of Lights at Edaville - Carver, MA

 - Blue Discoveries Family Days at New England Aquarium - Boston, MA